Marcial1234/CRUD-Table/README.md

 ### Quick Run

-Build application is available thru:
+Assuming you have [`pnpm` installed](https://pnpm.io/installation#using-a-standalone-script), the built application is included and available thru:

 If you have `babel-node`: